Home Loan Programs

 The State of California has recently launched the California Dream For All Shared Appreciation Loan program, a down payment assistance program for first-time homebuyers to be used in conjunction with the Dream For All Conventional first mortgage for down payment and/or closing costs.
 (This cannot be used in conjunction with the Mortgage Origination Program.)

 Heath Sciences Clinical Professors are not eligible to participate in the UC home loan program.
-However, BBVA and Union Bank offer home loan programs specifically for clinicians and doctors.
+However, Truist, U.S. Bank, and others offer home loan programs specifically for clinicians and doctors.
 The University makes no endorsements regarding these programs but provides this information as alternative resources which may benefit clinical faculty.

 Home Loan Program Manager: [email protected]